scalatra/scalatra-website/guides/async/atmosphere.md

-So if you have a servlet that has 3 Atmosphere routes, and it's mounted at `/real-time-buzz`, you can send messages to all connected clients with `AtmosphereClient.broadcast("/real-time-buzz/fizz", message)`.
+So if you have a servlet that has 3 Atmosphere routes, and it's mounted at `/real-time-buzz`, you can send messages to all connected clients with `AtmosphereClient.broadcast("/real-time-buzz/fizz", message)`, where `atmosphere("/fizz")` is one of the available routes.

-Alternately, you can send to all the connected clients of all the endpoints in the `/real-time-buzz` servlet `AtmosphereClient.broadcast("/real-time-buzz", message)`.
+Alternately, you can send to all the connected clients of all 3 endpoints in the `/real-time-buzz` servlet `AtmosphereClient.broadcast("/real-time-buzz", message)`.

 Lastly, you can send a message to all connected clients in all Atmosphere servlets with `AtmosphereClient.broadcastAll(message)`.

 ### Pattern matching on Atmosphere messages